 You cut down on your drinking and, instead of snacking on crisps, you grazed on fruit and veg through the day.
 After a week you could barely believe it when your Consultant announced that you’d lost 12lbs!
 The following week you lost another 6½lbs and then carried on losing weight steadily.

 At work you’re racing around, the garden has never looked better and the sleep apnoea has improved.
 As for Karen, you wait until you see her.
 She’s been steadily shedding weight too, losing 3st 4lbs to take her frame to a trim 9st.
 She looks fantastic in the fitted lacy dresses that have replaced the looser clothes she wore to hide her figure.

 You booked a holiday to Madeira and went back to the cable car to have the same photograph taken again.
 The two of you are unrecognisable!
 After you hit your target weight of 12st 3lbs, you held Karen in your arms and told her: ‘I’ve never stopped loving you for a second.
 You’ve been right there by my side.
 And seeing you now, it feels as though I’ve fallen in love with you all over again.’

 I was 19 when I married Gary and from the moment we met I knew there would never be another man for me.
 That’s why it was terrifying that I came so close to losing him.
 He simply couldn’t breathe and I didn’t know whether he’d make it.
 A couple of our friends recommended Slimming World, so we were already considering it when we met Gary’s former colleague in a supermarket.

-In Gary, it’s been truly life changing.
-I look at what Gary has achieved.
-He’s got a new lease of life – we even laughed our heads off as the pair of us buttoned ourselves into one of his old XXXL shirts.
+For Gary, it’s been truly life changing.
+He’s got a new lease of life – we laughed our heads off as the pair of us buttoned ourselves into one of his old XXXL shirts.
 I’m so incredibly proud of him for having the guts and determination to save his own life – and I know he did all of it for us; the family he loves so deeply.